Notice of Pre-AIA or AIA Status

 The element (bold only) “determine a classification of the one or more detected objects using a cross-attention encoder of the one or more neural networks and based on the one or more images and textual data corresponding to the one or more detected objects,“ in its broadest reasonable interpretation, recites a mental process.
 A person could classify objects in an image based on the images and associated textual data, using observation and judgment.

-The element “and generate a saliency map, indicating locations associated with the one or more detected objects, based on the classification,” in its broadest reasonable interpretation, recites a mental process.
+The element (bold only) “decode, using the decoder, an output of the cross-attention encoder to generate a saliency map, the saliency map indicating locations in the one or more images associated with the one or more detected objects, based on the classification,” in its broadest reasonable interpretation, recites a mental process.
 A saliency map highlights locations of interest in an image.
-A person could highlight locations of interest in an image based on a classification of the one or more objects in the one or more images, using both the image itself and textual data related to the image, using observation and judgment.
+A person could highlight locations associated with objects, based on a classification of the one or more objects in the one or more images, using both the image itself and textual data related to the image, using observation and judgment.

 Thus, the claim recites an abstract idea.